This post is about things to do in the East Village, including free and nighttime activities, as well as where to eat, shop, and see art.

-These lamp posts are the markers of the make up the Mosaic Trail.
+These lamp posts are the markers of the Mosaic Trail.
 (Here’s a map of most of the lampposts).

 Since the late 1980s, Jim Power, a Vietnam War veteran (nicknamed Mosaic Man by The Village Voice newspaper), has been creating these whimsical mosaics without any financial support other than donations of items to decorate the poles.

 Many of them commemorate important events in New York history or people from the neighborhood.